 - Limited Animation: The "Modern Madcaps" series, an attempt by Famous to transition into the then-hot UPA style of animation.

-- Public Domain Animation: a decent number of their cartoons (especially Popeye) have entered the Public Domain and are free to view online.
+- Public Domain Animation: 80 of their cartoons (including many of their Popeye shorts) have entered the Public Domain and are free to view online.